infochimps-labs/big_data_for_chimps/addenda/about.md

 * Searching, filtering and herding records in bulk
 * Advanced queries against spatial or time-series data sets.

-Feel free to hop around among chapters; the application chapters don't have large dependencies on earlier chapters.
+The emphasis on simplicity and fun should make this book especially appealing to beginners, but it is not a beginner's-only book.
+We recommend this approach because it's in most cases the right one to follow, and almost all of the code is adapted from programs we wrote at Infochimps.
+There's a section describing how and when to integrate custom components or extend the toolkit, but simple high-level transformations meet almost all of our needs.

 Most of the chapters have exercises included.
 If you're a beginning user, I highly recommend you work out at least one exercise from each chapter.
 Let me put that more strongly: if you're a beginning user, you should not *read* this book -- you should have it open next to you while you *write* whatever code each chapter inspires you to produce.
 The book's website has sample solutions, and data sets to compare against your output.

+Feel free to hop around among chapters; the application chapters don't have large dependencies on earlier chapters.

 ## Who this book is for